KasaiDot/Ouroboros/README.md

 Firstly, you can use the default Qt build which builds using shared libraries, or Secondly, you can build using the static version of the Qt Library.

-It is reccommended to build Qt static in another directory than the default Qt one.
+It is recommended to build Qt static in another directory than the default Qt one.
 E.G: Qt-[version]-static folder

 The Ouroboros source was built using the static libraries of Qt.

 Make sure you change the <code>QMAKE_LFLAGS</code> (found in [path to qt folder]/qtbase/mkspecs/[your compiler]/qmake.conf) so that it compiles the libraries required.
-E.g for gcc, you go into [path to qt folder]/qtbase/mkcspecs/win32-gcc++/qmake.conf and in <code>QMAKE_LFLAGS</code> add <code>-static -static-libgcc </code>.
+E.g for gcc, you go into [path to qt folder]/qtbase/mkspecs/win32-gcc++/qmake.conf and in <code>QMAKE_LFLAGS</code> add <code>-static -static-libgcc </code>.

 The build configuration was as follows for Windows 7: